Thesprotians: Subtribes

 The Thesprotians were divided into many subtribes that included the Elopes, Graeci, Kassopaeoi, Dryopes, Dodonians (Greek: Δωδωναίοι), Aegestaeoi, Eleaeoi, Elinoi, Ephyroi, Ikadotoi, Kartatoi, Kestrinoi, Klauthrioi, Kropioi, Larissaeoi, Onopernoi, Opatoi, Tiaeoi, Torydaeoi, Fanoteis, Farganaeoi, Parauaei, Fylates and the Chimerioi.
 Some of these tribes throughout antiquity migrated to and established colonies in Ithaca, Lefkada, Acarnania, parts of southern Greece, Thessaly and Italy.

 Mythology

 According to the Telegony (Epic Cycle), Odysseus came upon the land of Thesprotia where he stayed for a number of years.
-He married Thesprotia's queen, Kallidike (Callidice, Kallidice), and had a son with her named Polypoetes.
+He married the Thesprotian queen, Callidice, and had a son with her named Polypoetes.
 Odysseus led the Thesprotians in the war against the Brygoi (Brygi), but lost the battle because Ares was on the side of the Brygoi.
 Athena went to support Odysseus, by engaging the war god in another confrontation until Apollo separated them.
-When Kallidike died, Odysseus returned home to Ithaca, leaving their son, Polypoetes, to rule Thesprotia.
+When Callidice died, Odysseus returned home to Ithaca, leaving their son, Polypoetes, to rule Thesprotia.